kiwidata/Emission-by-Country/README.md

   * Definition of the initial project goals
   * Data exploration and cleaning
   * Export clean data frame to a file
-* Stage 2: Analysis using machine learning
+* Stage 2: Analysis
-  * Linear Regression
+  * Top 3 Polluters and Linear Regression
   * Unsupervised Machine Learning
+  * Deep Neural Network
 * Stage 3: Data Visualization
   * Visualization and Insights of CO2 emissions